qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 a vector layer in a customized qt designer form (see figure_custom_annotation_).
 It is similar to the designer forms for the
 :guilabel:`Identify features` tool, but displayed in an annotation item.
-Also see QGIS blog http://blog.qgis.org/node/143 for more information.
+Also see |qg| blog http://blog.qgis.org/node/143 for more information.

 .. _figure_custom_annotation: